seqeralabs/seqera-kit/README.md

   3. [PyYAML](https://pypi.org/project/PyYAML/)

-Alternatively, you can install these dependencies via Conda by downloading and using the [Conda environment file](environment.yml) that has been supplied in this repository:
+Alternatively, you can install the dependencies via Conda by downloading and using the [Conda environment file](environment.yml) that has been supplied in this repository:

 ```console
 conda env create -f environment.yml